sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

 metric_writer_credentials_file = <THE_CREDENTIALS_FILE_CONTENT_BASE64_ENCODED>
 ```

-The following sections describe how to use these credentials on the different cloud providers.
+These outputs can then be used to configure the Sourcegraph instance, which is explained in the following sections for the different cloud providers.

 ### Google